What is Homeowners Insurance?

 - If your home was destroyed by fire or damaged by a natural disaster, you’d need money to repair or replace it.

-- If a guest in your home is injured, liability protection and medical coverage help pay expenses.
+- Guests in your home could possibly be injured; therefore liability protection and medical coverage help pay expenses.

-- If you are a victim of theft and vandalism, it can reimburse you for your loss or pay for repairs.
+- In the case of theft and vandalism, it can reimburse you for your loss or pay for repairs.

-- If you are still paying for your home, your lender will require insurance.
+- For those still paying for your home, your lender will require insurance.

 It is important to know that homeowners insurance is meant to cover unexpected damage, not routine maintenance.
 Ask your agent to talk about what is covered and be sure to read your policy so you know exactly what’s included and what is not.